 - WHO (World Health Organisation)

-Online E-Learning Courses that contain information on Good Documentation Practices and Data Integrity
+Online E-Learning Courses for Good Documentation Practices

 Warehousing and Distribution Practices – a required GMP training topic for employees, contractors and suppliers working in the distribution of pharmaceuticals and other regulated products including goods with high illicit value (GHIV)